realmbgl/kudo-tutorial/unit1/README.md

 ### framework instance

-The framework instance defines a configured instance of the framework implementation.
+The framework instance defines a configured instance of a framework implementation.

 The instance name is specified in the metadata section.
 ```yaml